(02) 9251 1525

 135 Macquarie Street, Sydney NSW 2000

 MBBS, FRANZCOG, MIPH

 Monday to Friday: 9am to 5pm

-Professor Nesrin Varol has been training in and practising gynaecology for the last 16 years.
-Her main interests and areas of expertise are endometriosis, pelvic pain, hysterectomy and menstrual disorders.
+Professor Nesrin Varol has been practising gynaecology for the last 19 years.
+Her main interests and areas of expertise are endometriosis, pelvic pain, and menstrual disorders..

 Nesrin moved to Sydney after graduating from Adelaide University in 1990.
 After commencing her gynaecology training at Westmead Hospital, she spent 12 months with Prof Peter Maher at the Endosurgery Unit at the Mercy Hospital in Melbourne, specialising in laparoscopic surgical excision of pelvic endometriosis.
 She completed her training as the Pelvic Surgery Fellow at Royal Prince Alfred Hospital where she gained further experience in complex pelvic surgery and gynaecological oncology.
 On completion of her training, Nesrin was appointed as a Consultant Visiting Medical Officer at RPAH.

 Nesrin is involved in teaching the gynaecology curriculum to final year medical students at the University of Sydney.
 She is an examiner of overseas trained doctors for the Australian Medical Council.